-Proposition 1.2
+PROPOSITION 4.2.
 Every probability distribution over discrete or finite-precision numeric variables can be represented as a Markov logic network.

 Proof.
-Consider first the case of Boolean variables $(X_1, X_2, ..., X_n)$ .
-Define a predicate of zero arity $R_h$ for each variable $X_h$ , and include in the MLN L a formula for each possible state of $(X_1, X_2, ..., X_n)$ .
-This formula is a conjunction of n literals, with the nth literal being $R_h()$ if $X_h$ is true in the state, and $\neg R_h()$ otherwise.
-The formula's weight is $\log P(X_1, X_2, ..., X_n)$ .
-(If some states have zero probability, use instead the product form (see Equation 1.3), with $\phi_i()$ equal to the probability of the ith state.)
-Since all predicates in L have zero arity, L defines the same Markov network $M{L,C}$ irrespective of C, with one node for each variable $X_h$ .
-For any state, the corresponding formula is true and all others are false, and thus Equation 1.3 represents the original distribution (notice that Z = 1).
-The generalization to arbitrary discrete variables is straightforward, by defining a zeroarity predicate for each value of each variable.
-Similarly for finite-precision numeric variables, by noting that they can be represented as Boolean vectors. $\Box$
+Consider first the case of Boolean variables (X_1, X_2, \ldots, X_n) .
+Define a predicate of zero arity R_h for each variable X_h , and include in the MLN L a formula for each possible state of (X_1, X_2, \ldots, X_n) .
+This formula is a conjunction of n literals, with the hth literal being $R_h()$ if X_h is true in the state, and $\neg R_h()$ otherwise.
+The formula's weight is $\log P(X_1, X_2, \ldots, X_n)$.
+(If some states have zero probability, use instead the product form (see Equation 3), with $\phi_i()$ equal to the probability of the ith state.)
+Since all predicates in L have zero arity, L defines the same Markov network $M{L,C}$ irrespective of C, with one node for each variable X_h .
+For any state, the corresponding formula is true and all others are false, and thus Equation 3 represents the original distribution (notice that Z=1).
+The generalization to arbitrary discrete variables is straightforward, by defining a zero-arity predicate for each value of each variable.
+Similarly for finite-precision numeric variables, by noting that they can be represented as Boolean vectors. \square

-Of course, compact factored models like Markov networks and Bayesian networks can still be represented compactly by MLNs, by defining formulas for the corresponding factors (arbitrary features in Markov networks, and states of a node and its parents in Bayesian networks).
+Of course, compact factored models like Markov networks and Bayesian networks can still be represented compactly by MLNs, by defining formulas for the corresponding factors (arbitrary features in Markov networks, and states of a node and its parents in Bayesian networks).2

-First-order logic (with Assumptions 1-3 above) is the special case of Markov logic obtained when all weights are equal and tend to infinity, as described below.
+First-order logic (with Assumptions 1-3 above) is the special case of MLNs obtained when all weights are equal and tend to infinity, as described below.